rohanakut/AndroidSensors/README.md

 1. Call the function initialiseAccelerometerSensorFunc present in the AllMobileSensor class.
 Once the sensor is initialised we can get its values whenever we want.
 2. To get the values of the sensor call the function accelerometerReading present in AllMobileSensor class.
 We will get three values for the accelerometer sensor.

+Refer example to see the exact implementation for a few sensors.

-Refer example for further explanation. **To get a list of all sensor functions refer to the file named SensorActivities**
+ **To get a list of all sensor functions refer to the file named SensorActivities or look at the functions listed in AllMobileSensors.dart**

-## Things to be completed
+## Things expected in future versions
-1. Add Streams for every sensor
+1. Streams for every sensor
-2. Complete the iOS implementation for the plugin
+2. iOS implementation for the plugin